A burglar so committed to his job that his clothes scream "ARREST ME NOW."

 - The burglars in The Sims have striped shirts.
 And if your Sim chooses the "crime" career track, he will change into the burglar outfit before going to work!

 - To specify: a black ski-cap, though not one pulled down over the face, a black mask covering their eyes, a black-and-white striped shirt, and black pants.
-In The Sims 2, Sims whose homes are robbed will automatically "meet" the burglar, meaning they can call them up on the phone and eventually befriend or date them.
+In The Sims 2, Sims whose homes are robbed will automatically "meet" the burglar, meaning they can call them up on the phone and eventually befriend or date them (although given that they are burglar, most players might do the obvious.
 In The Sims 3, this is still possible with the added chance of running into someone around town dressed like this, say, reading a book in the park.

 - The thief class from the later Disgaea games wear this, but brightly coloured and converted into a catgirl costume (swag bag, striped thigh high socks, comically large cat gloves, and goggles, instead of a mask, on the forehead).